sebspion/reqs/draft-ietf-lake-reqs.md

 Per 'time', it is desirable for the AKE message exchange(s) to complete in a reasonable amount of time, both for a single uncongested exchange and when multiple exchanges are running in an interleaved fashion, like e.g. in a "network formation" setting when multiple devices connect for the first time.
 This latency may not be a linear function depending on congestion and the specific radio technology used.
 As these are relatively low data rate networks, the latency contribution due to computation is in general not expected to be dominant.

 Per 'round-trips', it is desirable that the number of completed request/response message exchanges required before the initiating endpoint can start sending protected traffic data is as small as possible, since this reduces completion time.
-See {{disc}} for a discussion about the tradeoff between message size and number of messages.
+See {{disc}} for a discussion about the tradeoff between message size and number of flights.

 Per 'power', it is desirable for the transmission of AKE messages and crypto to draw as little power as possible.
 The best mechanism for doing so differs across radio technologies.
 For example, NB-IoT uses licensed spectrum and thus can transmit at higher power to improve coverage, making the transmitted byte count relatively more important than for other radio technologies.
 In other cases, the radio transmitter will be active for a full MTU frame regardless of how much of the frame is occupied by message content, which makes the byte count less sensitive for the power consumption as long as it fits into the MTU frame.
 The power consumption thus increases with AKE message size and the largest impact is on average under poor network conditions.